leapcode/leap_cli/doc/leap.md

 # Global Options

 * `--log FILE`
 Override default log file
 Default Value: None

 * `-v|--verbose LEVEL`
-Verbosity level 0..2
+Verbosity level 0..5
 Default Value: 1

+* `--[no-]color`
+Disable colors in output

+* `--debug`
+Enable debugging library (leap_cli development only)

 * `--help`
 Show this message

 * `--version`
 Display version number and exit

 * `--yes`
 Skip prompts and assume "yes"

 # leap add-user  USERNAME

-Adds a new trusted sysadmin
+Adds a new trusted sysadmin by adding public keys to the "users" directory.

 **Options**

 * `--pgp-pub-key arg`
 OpenPGP public key file for this new user
 Default Value: None

 * `--ssh-pub-key arg`
 SSH public key file for this new user
 Default Value: None

 * `--self`
-lets you choose among your public keys
+Add yourself as a trusted sysadin by choosing among the public keys available for the current user.

 # leap cert

 Manage X.509 certificates

 ## leap cert ca

 Creates two Certificate Authorities (one for validating servers and one for validating clients).

 See see what values are used in the generation of the certificates (like name and key size), run `leap inspect provider` and look for the "ca" property.
 To see the details of the created certs, run `leap inspect <file>`.

 ## leap cert csr

 Creates a CSR for use in buying a commercial X.509 certificate.

-The CSR created is for the for the provider's primary domain.
+Unless specified, the CSR is created for the provider's primary domain.
 The properties used for this CSR come from `provider.ca.server_certificates`.

+**Options**

+* `--domain DOMAIN`
+Specify what domain to create the CSR for.
+Unless specified, the CSR is created for the provider's primary domain.
+The properties used for this CSR come from `provider.ca.server_certificates`.
+Default Value: None

 ## leap cert dh

 Creates a Diffie-Hellman parameter file.

-## leap cert update  <node-filter>
+## leap cert update  FILTER

 Creates or renews a X.509 certificate/key pair for a single node or all nodes, but only if needed.